exonum/exonum-doc/src/advanced/consensus/consensus-details.md

 #### COMMIT

 - Delete `RequestState` for  `RequestPrecommits`, if there was one.
+- Add block to the blockchain.
-- Push all the transactions from the block to the storage.
+- Push all the transactions from the block to the table of committed transactions.
 - Update current height.
 - Set the value of the variable `locked_round` to `0` at the new height.
 - Delete all transactions of the committed block from the pool of unconfirmed